-This year is conducted in two academic sessions, the principal component of which is an integrated course in human structure and function embracing anatomy, biochemistry and physiology.
+This year is conducted in two academic sessions, the principal component of which is an integrated course, Human Structure and Function, embracing anatomy, biochemistry and physiology.
 The objective is to give students a broad knowledge and understanding of human structure and function based on scientific principles, relevant to further study in medicine.
 During this year in Clinical Studies II, students make contact with patients and the physical aspects of disease, in order that they may apply their knowledge and understanding to the clinical situation.
-The strand dealing with Human Behaviour is continued.
+The strand dealing with human behaviour is continued.